 Clear 10L dry sack: This is more a personal preference, but one of my favourite pieces of gear to have on a canoe trip.
 Everything I might want during the day gets put in there; it’s all easy to access, but it’ll also stay dry.
 In the dry sack I pack (in roughly this order):

-Toiletries: I keep my toothbrush, toothpaste and chap stick in here for so I don’t lose them in my dry sack or barrel.
+Toiletries: I keep my toothbrush, toothpaste and chap stick in here for so I don’t lose them in my larger dry sack or barrel.
 Plus, I’ve usually packed up all of my stuff and loaded the canoes before I’ve eaten breakfast; having them here makes it easy.
 I don’t need it during the day so it’s goes at the bottom of the bag.

 Fleece Long Sleeve Shirt: This again is more of a personal preference.
 I like to have a shirt handy if it’s windy or chilly on the water, and fleece dries relatively quickly if it were to get wet.
-I don’t take it out too often, so it’s near the bottom too.
+I don’t take it out too often, so it’s near the bottom.

-Rain Pants: If you’re going for a short trip, rain pants aren’t necessary but I strongly recommend them.
+Rain Pants: If you’re going for a short trip, rain pants aren’t necessary but I strongly recommend having them.
 If it’s raining during the day you’ll stay much warmer if your legs are dry.
 Even at site, you’ll stay so dry and be so much happier when you’re setting up your tent or cooking in the rain.

 Sunscreen, bug cream, sunglasses, buff (if I’m not already wearing it), sunhat.